julien6387/supvisors/docs/configuration.rst

     This element gives the expected percent usage of *resources*.
 The value is a estimation and the meaning in terms of resources (CPU, memory, network) is in the user's hands.

-    This can be used in |Supvisors| to ensure that a system is not overloaded with greedy processes.
-    When multiple nodes are available, the ``expected_loading`` value helps to distribute processes over the available nodes, so that the system remains safe.
+    When multiple nodes are available, |Supvisors| uses the ``expected_loading`` value to distribute the processes over the available nodes, so that the system remains safe.

     *Default*:  ``0``.